We welcome your application to our department, and hope you can join our community of scholars!

 The Department of Physics will consider applications received after February 1, but will likeley not be able to offer financial assistance then, and visa prossing times for foreign students may also affect their ability to start school in August.

 The graduate application fee is $75 U.S. (payable online or by check or money order made payable to the University at Buffalo).
-Applicants to MA or MS tracks who reside in New York State are eligible to apply for an application fee waiver, provided they have an undergraduate GPA of at least 3.0 and meet the admissions deadlines.
+Applicants to the MS track who reside in New York State are eligible to apply for an application fee waiver, provided they have an undergraduate GPA of at least 3.0 and meet the admissions deadlines.